If you share your life with a Pit Bull, you know there are an unbelievable number of rumors and myths surrounding the breed.

 Before a Pit Bull came into my life, I, too, believed many of the myths.
 I wouldn’t necessarily say that I was afraid of Pit Bulls, but I certainly didn’t feel comfortable around them.
-They made me a little bit nervous.
+To be honest, they made me a little bit nervous.

 - In temperament testing, different variations of “Pit Bull Breeds” actually test better than common “family dog” breeds like Dachshunds, Collies, Golden Retrievers, and Cocker Spaniels.